jeresig/ukiyoe-web/README.md

 Ukiyo-e.org Web Site
 ====================

 This is the new version of the Ukiyo-e.org web site.
-Uses a Mongodb+Elasticsearch backend.
+Uses a Mongodb + Elasticsearch backend.
 See [ukiyoe-models](https://github.com/jeresig/ukiyoe-models) for more information about the models that are used in running the site.

 ## ENV Variables